These Habits Could Reveal Your Risk of Cognitive Decline

 Researchers came to a few key conclusions based on this data, including that:

-- Declining financial capacity may result in a disengagement from outside activities and a retreat to the comforts of home
+- Declining financial capacity might result in a disengagement from outside activities and a retreat to the comforts of home

-- Those beginning to experience lack of financial capacity may be more susceptible to scams, both because they are at home more and thus an easier target for phishing attempts and because they may not be as well positioned to detect signs of fraud
+- Those beginning to experience lack of financial capacity might be more susceptible to scams, both because they're at home more and an easier target for phishing attempts, and because they might not be as well positioned to detect signs of fraud

 - An increase in household bills could be an indicator both of more time spent at home and increased forgetfulness, such as failure to shut off household appliances

 Monitoring for these behavioral changes could help researchers — and individuals — better detect some of the earliest signs of cognitive change.
-And it could encourage those experiencing signs of decline to seek medical help or engage in behaviors that help stave it off, such as:
+It could also encourage those experiencing signs of decline to seek medical help or engage in behaviors that help stave it off, such as:

 - Increasing physical activity